dockerera/dockerera/README.md

 # dockerera

-Longshoreman automates application deployment using Docker.
+dockerera automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or DirektSPEED Hosting (or whatever you like) and deploy applications using a Heroku-like CLI tool or Our Web Interface WebUI.

 [Main GitHub project page](https://github.com/dockerera)